sjdv1982/seamless/silk.md

 What to do with extra properties/items when plain is converted to binary
 - Error
 - Silently discard them
+- Incorporate them in the dtype.
+  For object: as additional Python object fields.
-- Incorporate them as Python object fields (invalidates Cython/C headers generated from the schema)
+  For array: change the dtype to "object" (if not already) and add them as extra Python object counts In any case, this invalidates Cython/C headers generated from the schema)
 Default: Error

 ### infer_property (2)